 Here you just borrow a given amount of money with only a pledge to protect the lender’s investment in the event of any defaults.
 Here no assets are involved and the lender can only take legal action involving court proceedings against the defaulter.
 The court will then compel the defaulter to pay the outstanding amount.
 If they do not have the given amount, an order could be placed for the sale of their property to repay the loan.
 This, however, does not guarantee the lender that he will get his full investment back.
 An example is a student loan.
 The advantage of an unsecured loan is that it will not pose a risk to the borrower’s assets and happens to be faster to process.
 The disadvantages are that the interest rates charged for these will be higher and there is a lower limit as to how much you can borrow.
 Usually four times more than your monthly income.

 Please always remember that before you get a loan from a licensed moneylender, read as much as you can on the different laws and regulations governing moneylending.
-All such information can be obtained from the MLAW website.
-That way, when you ask for the certificate from the moneylender, which you should always do, you will be able to compare the details on it with the information you got.
+You can also read this Guide to Borrowing from Licensed Moneylenders.
+All such information can be obtained from the MinLAW website.
+That way, when you ask for the license from the moneylender, which you should always do, you will be able to compare the details on it with the information you got.
 As much as it is relatively safe to borrow from licensed moneylenders, everyone has their own responsibility and should observe extreme caution.
 Because at the end of the day, eventually you are the one who signed up for these and you will be the one to repay the borrowed amount.
 Be a responsible borrower.